parmentelat/react-sortablejs/README.md

 #### What does work?

-Our usage indicates that as long as we only move items between lists that don't use the same `setState` function.
+Our usage indicates that things work fine as long as we only move items between lists that don't use the same `setState` function.

 I hope to provide an example soon.